dvingo/vagrant_install_scripts/README.md

-# Install Scripts
+# Vagrant Install Scripts

 This is a collection of Bourne-Again SHell scripts to install various softare on Ubuntu Linux.

 These are designed to be used in combination with Vagrant.

-An example config line in a Vagrantflie would be:
+An example config line in a Vagrantfile would be:

 ```ruby
 VAGRANT_FILES = '/path/to/directory/containing/these/scripts'